MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_poseventdataheader.md

 ## -remarks

-The image preview bitmap data immediately follows after this structure in memory for <i>DataLength</i> bytes.</p>
+The image preview bitmap data immediately follows after this structure in memory for <i>DataLength</i> bytes.